felleg/felleg.gitlab.io-backup/content/posts/20220225-guncon2-mister.md

    - Sega CD
    - Turbografx16 / PC-Engine

-I do not want these geniuses suffer or live in fear, let alone die.
+I do not want these geniuses yo suffer or live in fear, let alone die.
 I do not want any civilian to live the consequences of yet another war.
 MiSTer is an international project that gathers people from everywhere; the maintainer of the MiSTer project (Sorgelig) is Russian himself.
 It is a shame that people have to give up on a passion that brings joy to the world because they have to literally flee death.